ncatlab/nlab-content/pages/5/3/6/1/1635/content.md

 Recall that a [[Kan complex]] is a special [[simplicial set]] that [[homotopy hypothesis|behaves like]] a combinatorial model for a [[topological space]].

-The _simplicial homotopy groups_ of a Kan complex are accordingly the combinatorial analog of the homotopy groups of topological spaces: instead of being maps from topological sphere modulo maps from topological disks, they are maps from the [[boundary of a simplex]] modulo those from the [[simplex]] itself.
+The _simplicial homotopy groups_ of a Kan complex are accordingly the combinatorial analog of the [[homotopy group]]s of [[topological space]]s: instead of being maps from topological sphere modulo maps from topological disks, they are maps from the [[boundary of a simplex]] modulo those from the [[simplex]] itself.

+Accordingly, the definition of the discussion of simplicial homotopy groups is essentially literally the same as that of ordinary [[homotopy group]]s.
+One technical difference is for instance that the definition of the group structure is slightly more non-immediate for simplicial homotopy groups than for topological homotopy groups (see below).

 #Definition#